zzzprojects/EntityFramework-Extensions/docs/pages/articles/fastest-way-to-insert.md

 ## EF BulkInsert
 BulkInsert method performs an INSERT operation and outputs the identity value.
-There are multiple options available such:
+There are multiple options available such as:

 -	Custom Column
 -	Disabled output value for better performance